Superb carrier oil and great skin moisturiser for dry, tired skin.

-Thick, viscous consistency, similar to Almond oil in consistency.
+A thick and viscous consistency, similar to Almond oil.

-Macadamia Oil is prized for containing approximately 22% of the omega-7 palmitoleic acid, this makes it a botanical alternative to mink oil, which contains approximately 17%.
-This relatively high content of cushion like palmitoleic acid plus macadamia’s high oxidative stability make it a desirable ingredient in cosmetics, especially for skincare.
+Pure Macadamia Oil is highly prized for containing approximately 22% of the omega-7 palmitoleic acid.
+This makes it a botanical alternative to mink oil, which contains approximately 17%.
+This relatively high palmitoleic acid content, coupled with macadamia’s high oxidative stability, make it a desirable ingredient for cosmetics, especially skincare.

-Human nutrition research in Australia showed macadamia seeds lower total and LDL cholesterol levels.
+Human nutrition research in Australia show macadamia nuts help to lower total and LDL cholesterol levels.

 Extraction and Farming Method:

-Macadamias are Australia’s only native plant commercially food grown for food consumption, its oil is an additional productfrom the kernel production.
+Macadamias are Australia’s only native plant grown in large scale plantations, for mass food consumption, its oil is an additional product from the kernel production.
 Today Australia produces nearly 40,000 tonnes of Macadamias in shell.

-The trees are grown conventionally in plantations, nuts are mechanically harvested, mechanically processed (nut cracking of the hard woody shell).
-They are stored to a specific moisture content, then crushed or pressed to extract the oil.
+The trees are grown conventionally in plantations and the nuts are mechanically harvested and processed (nut cracking of the hard woody shell).
+The nuts are stored until they reach the correct moisture content, then they crushed or pressed to extract the oil.

-The nuts were prized for food by indigenous people for centuries around the subtropical rainforest regions of Australia.
-Around 1860 an indigenous leader became well known with white settlers in the south Brisbane region as he regularly traded Macadamia nuts in exchange for goods from the settlers.
+The nuts were a prized food by indigenous people for centuries in the subtropical rainforest regions of Australia.
+Around 1860’s an indigenous leader became well known to white settlers in the southern Brisbane region when he began to regularly trade Macadamia nuts with them.

 Early European usage